Things To Do In Ka'anapali Beach

 For Exciting Seaside Activities ~ It’s Hard to Beat This Beach

-Originally occupied by members of high society as a private retreat, Ka’anapali Beach was the first area in the Hawaiian islands that was specifically developed into a resort destination.
-Maui can lay claim to more than 30 miles of total beach, but this little 3-mile stretch of pristine sand and a convenient boardwalk can confidently claim it’s one of the best.
-That’s because Ka’anapali Beach remains a vibrant modern resort area just bustling with a multitude of activities at your disposal.
-Here are just a few of our favorite things:
+Originally occupied by members of high society as a private retreat, Ka’anapali Beach was the first area in the Hawaiian islands to be specifically developed into a resort destination.
+With more than 30 miles of pristine shoreline, there's no shortage of amazing things to do in Maui.
+However, the 3-mile stretch along Ka'anapali Beach, with its fine sand and convenient boardwalk, is decidedly one of the island's top attractions.
+Now a beautiful and modern resort area, Ka'anapali Beach is bustling with activities to choose from.
+Here are just a few of our favorites:

-There are no shortage of great restaurants lining Ka’anapali Beach.
-Duke’s Beach House offers a casual, delicious dining experience with sweeping views of the Pacific, and happens to be right on the grounds of the Honua Kai resort.
+Take a walk along Ka'anapali Beach and you'll have plenty of restaurant options to choose from.
+Start the day off right at Slappy Cakes, which serves creative breakfasts until 2 p.m. right across the street from the beach.
+Duke’s Beach House offers a casual, delicious dining experience with sweeping views of the Pacific, and is conveniently situated on the grounds of the Honua Kai resort.
 Looking to take it up a notch?
-Head towards Whalers Village for a more upscale meal, or just grab a drink at the bar at Leilani’s On the Beach.
+Head toward Whalers Village for a more upscale meal, or grab a drink at the bar at Leilani’s On the Beach.
 You’ll find the name is remarkably accurate.
-If something more informal is more your speed, grab some apps or a burger at Hula Grill.
-And don’t forget the most important meal of the day.
-Slappy Cakes serves creative breakfasts right across the street from the beach.
-And if you’re a late sleeper, you’ll be happy to know they’re open until 2:00pm.
+If you're going for something a little more informal, grab some apps or a burger at Hula Grill.
+No matter what you're looking for, you'll find it along Ka'anapali Beach.

-There are plenty of places to shop beyond just Whalers Village.
-But that’s certainly the best place to start.
-So leave that tacky shirt in your suitcase and buy some threads that make you blend in with the native population.
+There are plenty of spots to shop beyond Whalers Village, but that’s certainly a good place to start.
+If you want to leave that tacky shirt in your suitcase and buy some threads to blend in with the local population, this area is a must.
 Grab some surfer shorts at Billabong and a vintage top at Malibu Shirts and you should be well on your way.
 Looking for something a bit more stylish?
-Then you must stop at The Outlets of Maui.
-All the brands you love, at a price you’ll love even more.
-And they sometimes hold events if you’re looking to waste a day away.
+Then plan a stop at The Outlets of Maui.
+All the brands you love, at prices you’ll love even more.
 For a traditional mall shopping experience, try the Lahaina Cannery Mall or Lahaina Gateway.

-Situated along the waterfront boardwalk, Whalers Village is the spot to explore.
-Just take a stroll to more than 90 shops and restaurants.
-But get there before the sun goes down.
-You’ll want to take one of the area’s famous sunset cruises that just oozes with area ambiance.
-We recommend Maui Vacation Adventures, but the truth is, you really can’t go wrong.
-You may even see a whale or two or three.
+Situated along the waterfront boardwalk, Whalers Village is the top spot to explore.
+Take a stroll through an area with more than 90 shops and restaurants, but finish up there before the sun goes down.
+The village is home to several famous and perfectly picturesque sunset cruises, such as those offered by Maui Vacation Adventures, where you can take in the sumptuous views and even spot a whale or two.
 Check out our Maui Whale Watching Guide here for more details on what to look for on your watch.
-And there are plenty of other kid friendly activities as well.
-Make a day out of snorkeling, lei making and hula lessons before you head out on your sunset cruise.
+There are plenty of activities for kids, too, including snorkeling, lei making, and hula lessons.

-The west coast of Maui has diversified waters for a diversity of water activities To try your hand at traditional paddle-in surfing, head south to Lahaina.
+To try your hand at traditional surfing, head south to Lahaina.
 Surf’s up on the north part of Ka’anapali Beach, too – but it’s another kind altogether.
 Consistent, manageable waves make it ideal for stand-up paddle-boarders (SUPs) who are looking to cruise the shallow waters with their own relaxing strokes.
 So on the calm days, rent a board just outside your resort, and start enjoying the area’s amazing views.

 Still Have Questions?